paraboul/tatween/README.md

 `Between` is JavaScript animation library providing Cocoa-like Animation block.

 It was made possible thanks to [ES6-Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).

-I started to wrote this library as the default Animation library for [nidium project](https://github.com/nidium/Nidium)
+I started to wrote this library as a Proof of Concept for the default Animation library for [nidium project](https://github.com/nidium/Nidium)

 ## Block-Based Animations